Souper Bowl of Caring: History

 The Souper Bowl of Caring began in 1990 with a simple prayer said by Reverend Brad Smith at Spring Valley Presbyterian Church in Columbia, South Carolina:

 Lord, even as we enjoy the Super Bowl football game, help us be mindful of those who are without a bowl of soup to eat.

 22 churches raised $5,700 in the first year.
 The number of groups involved has steadily grown each year, and so has the amount raised and put back into the communities.

 Service Blitz

-During the time before and after the Super Bowl, "Service Blitzes" are held in many communities nationwide.
+During the time before and after the Super Bowl, events known as "Service Blitzes" are held in many communities nationwide.
 Young people come together to volunteer with and donate to local charities.
-This gives the participants an understanding of the complexities of hunger and poverty in our country and around the world.
-Some communities sponsor local events to raise awareness, others get their youth group or club involved with a soup kitchen to have a hands-on experience.
+The goal is to give the youth who volunteer a view of the poverty of their local area.
+Service Blitzes can vary from awareness events to working at a soup kitchen or homeless shelter.